 A USP is designed to describe what makes a product different and better than others.
 It’s also designed to describe how and why customers can benefit from using the product as opposed to others.

 While we succeeded in crafting a compelling USP statement and created a visually appealing UX design–the product was still viewed as similar to others on the market.

 The product didn’t stand out, because as a team, we didn’t demonstrate how and why our product can offer something others couldn’t.
 We failed in implementing a winning product differentiation strategy.

 What Is Product Differentiation?

 Product differentiation is a strategy used to motivate customers to use a service regularly because they feel it meets their unique wants and needs, and as a result, it stands out among the competition.

+Successful product differentiation can be achieved many different ways.
 Whether it's the way the product is presented, or how it works for users, how much it costs, how it functions, how it feels, how it’s designed, how it fits your preferences, or the way we (product and marketing) talk about how customers use it—product differentiation is all about demonstrating how and why a product is the one that you the customer should use.